Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Active Directory C Integrated.
 - [ ] Active Directory C Password

-### What should you do first?

-- [x] Create a new subnet on VNetwork1.
-- [ ] Remove the NSGs from Subnet11 and Subnet13..
-- [ ] Associate an NSG to Subnet12..
-- [ ] Configure DDoS protection for VNetwork1.

 ### You have an Azure subscription.
 The subscription contains Azure virtual machines that run Windows Server 2016.
 You need to implement a policy to ensure that each virtual machine has a custom antimalware virtual machine extension installed.
 How should you complete the policy?

 ![Question 450](images/question450.jpg)